-While Insa permits employees to bring personal cell phones and other mobile devices into the workplace, they may not allow the use of such devices to interfere with their job duties or impact workplace safety and health.
-Use of personal cell phones and mobile devices at work can be distracting, disruptive, and causes a loss of productivity.
-In addition, cell phones are a sanitary concern.
+While Insa permits employees to bring personal cell phones and other mobile devices into the workplace, the use of such devices must not interfere with their job duties or impact workplace safety and health.
+Use of mobile devices at work can be distracting, disruptive, and causes a loss of productivity.
+In addition, cell phones may pose a sanitary concern in production environments.